AIHW logo

 National Health Information Agreement

-The National Health Information Agreement (NHIA) is an agreement between the Australian Government and state/territory government health authorities, the Australian Bureau of Statistics, the Australian Institute of Health and Welfare (AIHW), the Health Insurance Commission, and the Department of Veterans’ Affairs.
 The Agreement was established to coordinate the development, collection and dissemination of health information in Australia, including the development, endorsement and maintenance of national data standards.
-This includes a commitment to co-operate through the Australian Health Ministers Advisory Council agreed governance arrangements for information management.
+This includes a commitment to co-operate through the Australian Health Ministers' Advisory Council (AHMAC) agreed governance arrangements for information management.

 Specifically, the objectives of the NHIA are to:

-• promote the collection, compilation, analysis and dissemination of relevant, timely, accurate and reliable health information concerned with the full range of health services and of a range of population parameters (including health status and risks), in accordance with nationally agreed protocols and standards;
+• promote the collection, compilation, analysis and dissemination of relevant, timely, accurate and reliable health information concerned with the full range of health services and of a range of population parameters (including health status and risks), in accordance with nationally agreed protocols and standards

-• develop and agree on projects to improve, maintain and share national health information;
+• develop and agree on projects to improve, maintain and share national health information

-• cooperate in the provision of resources necessary to address national health information development priorities efficiently and effectively;
+• cooperate in the provision of resources necessary to address national health information development priorities efficiently and effectively

-• provide the information required to research, monitor and improve health and the delivery of health services;
+• provide the information required to research, monitor and improve health and the delivery of health services

 • work towards improving consistency in data definitions, classifications and collections between health, community services and housing assistance.